HirukaRanasinghe/sample-movie-app/README.md

 16/5/2021
 + Configured routing.
 + Created a new component ('movie-details') to show movie details for a single movie.
 When a user clicks the 'view more' icon on the movie card, it will navigate to this component.
 + I got the data to movie details component using history.state.
 But when I refresh the page, the data are gone.
-So, i need to look for anothe approach.
+So, i need to look for another approach.

+17/5/2021
++ Removed usage of state when routing and history.state.
++ When a user press more details button in movie card, he is sent to movie-details component with route parameter 'id', Which is the movie_id of the selected movie.
++ I configured the store to make an API call to get movie details with given movie_id.
++ After I get the data, I set background, title, genres, movie poster and movie description in a card-like layout.
+Need few tweaks to complete it.